MProuts/enron/README.md

 ```

 ## Summary

-The cache stores the path and position of each occurance of a given word in a
+The cache is built by the `CacheGenerator` class.
+The cache stores the path and
+position of each occurance of a given word in a separate file.
+For example, the
-separate file.
-For example, the cache file for the word 'puppy' looks like this:
+cache file for the word 'puppy' looks like this:

 **cache/puppy.csv**
 ```csv